steffenricklin/cgcv-lab-assignments/lab2/README.md

 [Back to the lab overview](https://steffenricklin.github.io/cgcv-lab-assignments/)

-## Lab 1
+## Lab 2

-This lab assignment gave an introduction into Unity.
-The group submission contains Unity Microgame tutorials with 10 changes per group member (3).
+This lab assignment was a Creators Kit Unity Tutorial.

-### Racing microgame (Frederike)
+### Created game

-<a href="https://steffenricklin.github.io/cgcv-lab-assignments/lab1/frederike" target="_blank">Click here for the game.
+<a href="https://steffenricklin.github.io/cgcv-lab-assignments/lab2/game" target="_blank">Click here for the game.
 Have fun.</a>